ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- NEW: Lots of style fixes thanks to the new tool.
+- NEW: Code style checker tool added.
 - NEW: Added and embedded flash driver model in HAL.
 Added an implementation for STM32F1xx, STM32L4xx, STM32L4xx+.
 - NEW: Modified AES GCM function signatures.